-This course contains an overview of the major literary genre and themes from classical antiquity to the post-Renaissance era, including representative selections from biblical, Hellenistic, Asian, African and western literature.
-Emphasis is placed on the diversity of literary expression within its cultural context, while recognizing the universal themes common to the human experience.
+This course contains an overview of major literary works and writers from classical antiquity to the post-Renaissance era, including Homer, Sappho, Euripides, Virgil, Ovid, Li Bo, Shikibu, Petrarch, Dante, and Cervantes.
+Emphasis is placed on the relationship between literature and religion, as well as the genres of comedy and tragedy.
 (Prerequisites: ENG1100 or ENG1100 & ENG2100 or ENG2210)